yinkalario/General-Purpose-Sound-Recognition-Demo/README.md

 General purpose sound recognition demo.

 ## Download models
 This is a demo based on our AudioSet work.
-Please download trained models from https://zenodo.org/record/3576599, and save models under **models** folder.
+Please download trained models from https://zenodo.org/record/3576599, and save models in **models** folder.

 ## Citation
 If you use our codes in any format, please consider citing the following paper: